-The Bureau of Labor Statistics projects a 15% increase in nursing jobs by 2024, a rate that is well above average.
-This growth is reflected in enrollment in on-campus and online nursing degree programs.
-In 2016, nearly two thousand students enrolled in nursing schools in Kansas, and more than 940 students graduated from BSN programs in Kansas.
-With demand for qualified nurses growing, now is the perfect time to earn an online nursing degree.
+The U.S. Bureau of Labor Statistics (BLS) projects a remarkable 15% increase in nursing jobs between 2016 and 2026.
+This growth is reflected in on-campus enrollment and online nursing degree programs.
+In 2016, nearly 2,000 students enrolled in nursing schools in Kansas, and more than 940 students graduated from BSN programs in the state.
+With the demand for qualified nurses on the rise, there has never been a better time to earn an online nursing degree.

-This page includes valuable information about nursing schools in Kansas, how to become a nurse in Kansas, and career options for licensed nurses.
-You’ll learn about different types of online nursing programs in Kansas so you can choose the program that best fits your personal and academic goals.
+This page includes valuable information about nursing schools in Kansas, how to become a nurse in the state, and career options for licensed nurses.
+Read on to learn about different types of online nursing programs in Kansas to make an informed choice that best fits your personal and academic goals.

 How to Become a Nurse in Kansas

 Each state has specific guidelines and pathways to licensure.
-Although the licensing process in Kansas is similar to the processes in other states, details such as licensing costs and procedures are specific to Kansas.
+While the licensing process in Kansas is similar to other states, details such as licensing costs and procedures are specific to the state.
 The guide below explains the steps required to earn your online nursing degree and become a practicing nurse in Kansas.

-An associate degree in nursing is the minimum degree required to become a nurse; ADN programs take two to three years to complete.
-Advanced nursing positions may require a bachelor's or master's in nursing.
-Those who want to teach nursing at the college level will need a doctor of nursing practice .
-Each degree path takes a different amount of time to complete, but all require a great deal of commitment.
-Choose the path that aligns with your individual career goals.
+An associate degree in nursing (ADN) is the minimum degree required to become a nurse.
+While ADN programs take two to three years to complete, advanced nursing positions may require a bachelor's or master's in nursing (MSN).
+Those who want to teach nursing at the college level may need a doctor of nursing practice (DNP).
+Each degree path takes a different amount of time to complete, but each requires a great deal of commitment.
+Choose the track that aligns with your individual career goals.

-Earning an online nursing degree allows students to maintain flexibility in their schedules and accommodate work and family life.
-Some programs require prerequisites; for example, a BSN is required for admittance into graduate-level nursing programs, such as MSN or DPN programs.
-Most programs require clinicals — in-person work hours performed under supervision — which can affect degree completion time.
+Earning an online nursing degree allows students to maintain flexibility in their schedules and accommodate their work and family life.
+Graduate-level nursing programs, such as MSN or DNP programs, require a BSN as a prerequisite for admission.
+Most require clinicals -- in-person work hours performed under supervision -- which can affect degree completion time.

-Nursing schools in Kansas prepare students to earn nursing licensure and to practice nursing professionally in the state.
-A $200 fee is required to take the licensing exam, and additional fees vary by state.
-Passing the exam and earning a nursing license does not guarantee a job, but licensed nurses with online nursing degrees are among the most competitive candidates.
+Nursing schools in Kansas prepare students to earn nursing licensure and practice nursing professionally in the state.
+A $200 fee accompanies the licensing exam, and additional fees vary by state.
+Passing the exam and earning a nursing license does not guarantee you a job, but licensed nurses with online nursing degrees are among the most competitive candidates.

 Nursing Licensure in Kansas

-The process to earn nursing licensure in Kansas comprises a few important steps.
+Earning your nursing licensure in Kansas consists of a few important steps.
 To practice as a licensed nurse, you must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) exam.
-To be eligible to sit for the exam, you must first earn a nursing degree — at least an associate degree.
+Students must first earn a nursing degree of at least an associate level for exam eligibility.

-Although only an ADN is necessary to take the exam, many employers require a bachelor's degree (BSN).
-If you want To practice nursing in a state other than the one in which you earned your license, you must apply for a license transfer and register in the new state.
-These requirements vary by state, but in Kansas, nurses who earned their license out of state must apply online for a new endorsement.
+Although only an ADN is necessary to take the exam, many employers require a bachelor's degree in nursing (BSN).
+If you want to practice nursing in a different state, you must apply for a license transfer and register in the new state.
+These requirements vary, but in Kansas, nurses who earned their license out of state must apply online for a new endorsement.
 Visit the Kansas State Board of Nursing website for more information about renewal and applications.

 Nursing Licensing Costs in Kansas